 If you are one of the many dog owners fortunate enough to own a beautiful Border Collie, then looking after him or her correctly is going to be a big priority for you.
-And a large part of proper care involves grooming Border Collies on a regular basis.
+And a large part of proper care involves Border Collie grooming on a regular basis.

 I find that there is a lot of debate about how often you need to groom your Border Collie.
 Some suggest a grooming regime every 4 to 8 weeks, others suggest weekly.
 I would suggest that brushing should certainly be done weekly if not more often.
 A lot depends on the shedding season and the type of coat that your Border Collie has.